(Professor Emeritus, University of Sussex, England)

 Centre for Independent Studies, September 2011

 New edition of my critique of The Spirit Level's claim that income equality promotes social harmony.
-Includes an extended appendix reviewing Wilkinson and Pickett's responses to their critics.
+Includes an extended postscript reviewing Wilkinson and Pickett's responses to their critics.

 "A thorough debunking" (David Aaronovitch, The Times)